 *Tuition assistance is dependent on continued funding from NCOEMS.

 The Education Service administers a variety of benefit programs for military personnel.
 Please call 1-888-GI-BILL-1 (1-888-442-4551) to speak with a Veterans Benefits Counselor or visit http://gibill.va.gov/benefits/index.html.

-Our currently approved courses for the GI Bill: Paralegal and Medical Office Administration Specialist Certificate Programs.
+Our currently approved course for the GI Bill: Paralegal Certificate Program.
 Medical Coding Specialist approval is still pending.

 These certificate programs are VA approved by the North Carolina State Approving Agency.
 Prospective applicants pursuing VA benefits must follow normal registration procedures and payment options in order to be officially registered for these programs.
 Qualified applicants should notify the Registration Center (email@example.com or 704-687-8900) of their intentions at the time of registration.
 Application for reimbursement under VA Benefits should be made to UNC Charlotte's Veterans Student Services Office (VSSO) (veterans.uncc.edu) at 704-687-5488 or firstname.lastname@example.org.